winston0410/commented.nvim/README.md

 	comment_padding = " ", -- padding between starting and ending comment symbols
 	keybindings = {n = "<leader>c", v = "<leader>c"}, -- what key to toggle comment
-	set_keybindings = true, -- whether or not keybinding is set on setup }
+	set_keybindings = true, -- whether or not keybinding is set on setup ex_mode_cmd = "Comment" -- command for commenting in ex-mode, set it null to not set the command initially.
+}
 ```